Allogeneic Transplant (Bone Marrow & Stem Cell)

 The match is "scored" based on the number of markers that match between the patient and donor’s typing.
 The higher the number of matching HLA antigens, the better the match and the greater the chance that the patient's body will accept the donor's stem cells.

-The HLA type is made up of either 8 or 10 HLA markers.
+There are 12 HLA markers.
 Half are inherited from the mother and half are inherited from the father.
-There are 2 of each of the markers, called A, B, C, DRB1, and DQ (which is not always used).
+There are 2 of each of the markers, called A, B, C, DRB1, DQB1, and DPB1.

 Providers usually look first to a family member for a match.
-Siblings from the same parents have a 25% chance of being an identical match (all markers match, called an 8 out of 8 or 10 out of 10 match).
-If your sibling matches half of your HLA markers, it is called a haploidentical match (4 out of 8).
-If no siblings match, the patient's parents or children can be tested.
+Siblings from the same parents have a 25% chance of being an identical match.
+If your sibling matches half of your HLA markers, it is called a haploidentical match.
+If no siblings match, your parents or children can be tested.

-In cord blood transplants, a well-matched donor seems to be less important.
-These cells are matched using 6 antigens (A, B, and DRB1), and a 4 out of 6 match is acceptable.
+In cord blood transplants, the stem cells are “immature”.
+This means they can adapt to fit your body’s needs.
+These cells are matched using 6 antigens (A, B, and DRB1).
+An exact match isn’t necessary: a 4 out of 6 match is okay.

 What steps will the donor take before the transplant?